History Files

 Principal author(s): Page created: Page last updated:

 (Information by Peter Kessler and John De Cleene, with additional information from the John De Cleene Archive, from Strange Parallels: Southeast Asia in Global Context, c.
-800-1830, Volume 1, Victor B Lieberman (2003), from Early civilizations of Southeast Asia, Dougald J W O'Reilly (2007), from Mental Culture in Burmese Crisis Politics: Aung San Suu Kyi and the National League for Democracy, Gustaaf Houtman (1999), from The River of Lost Footsteps: A Personal History of Burma, Myint-U Thant (Faber and Faber, 2008), and from External Links: Myanmar's Royal Legacy (The Diplomat), and Gov.UK, and South China Morning Post, and Myanmar (World Statesmen), and Ancient Chinese farmers sowed literal seeds of change in south-east Asia (Science News).)
+800-1830, Volume 1, Victor B Lieberman (2003), from Early civilizations of Southeast Asia, Dougald J W O'Reilly (2007), from Mental Culture in Burmese Crisis Politics: Aung San Suu Kyi and the National League for Democracy, Gustaaf Houtman (1999), from The River of Lost Footsteps: A Personal History of Burma, Myint-U Thant (Faber and Faber, 2008), and from External Links: Myanmar's Royal Legacy (The Diplomat), and Gov.UK, and South China Morning Post, and Myanmar (World Statesmen), and Ancient Chinese farmers sowed literal seeds of change in south-east Asia (Science News), and Burma (Encyclopaedia Britannica).)

 KING LIST INDEX